Agenda 2026

 Antoine Monterrat

-Senior Business Developer Africa, TotalEnergies
+Senior Business Developer Africa, Renewables, TotalEnergies

 Room – ZAMBEZI